 The pH sensor should be cleaned if fouling reduces response time and prior to any calibration.
 Cleaning with sharp objects or abrasive material should be avoided due to the potential for damage.
 Basic guidelines for cleaning sensors are listed below:

 pH fouling in basic processes

-Fouling in basic processes – Consider cleaning the sensor with a strong acid such as 4% HCl.
-Submerge the tip of the sensor in the solution for 5 to 10 minutes to dissolve or loosen and build-up on the pH sensitive glass.
+Consider cleaning the sensor with a strong acid such as 4% HCl.
+Submerge the tip of the sensor in the solution for 5 to 10 minutes to dissolve or loosen and build-up on the pH sensitive membrane glass.
 Rinse the sensor with potable water then submerge in storage solution for another 10 minutes prior to using the sensor.

-ORP Sensors – The platinum band around the tip of the ORP sensor can oxidize over time.
+The platinum metal band around the tip of the ORP electrode can oxidize over time.
+When this occurs the platinum will appear grey with no metallic shine.
 Light scrubbing with a mild abrasive such as toothpaste will remove the oxidization.
 Rinse with potable water and store in storage solution prior to usage.

 Hamilton cleaning solution set (Ref 238290) includes both acidic and basic cleaning solutions as well as storage solution

 After cleaning it is important that the sensor tip remain wetted.
 Sensors should be stored in the original watering cap supplied with the sensor.
 The liquid in the cap is a 3M KCl solution which can be purchased from Hamilton (Ref 238931)